jhnnsrs/rath/website/docs/intro.md

 ### Inspiration

 Rath is like Apollo, but for python.
-It adheres to the design principle of Links and enables complex GraphQL setups, like seperation of query and subscription endpoints, dynamic token loading, etc.., but its also super easy to configure and extendable
+It adheres to the design principle of Links and enables composing complex GraphQL setups, like seperation of query and subscription endpoints, dynamic token loading, etc.., as well as being compatible with a variety of graphql transports like aiohttp and httpx.

 ### Installation